-A good quality no-pull harness is essential if you have a dog that pulls not only does it prevent them from damaging its neck and spine it makes walks more pleasurable when you’re not having your arm wrenched from its socket (believe me, I’m talking from experience here)
+A good quality no-pull harness is essential if you have a dog that pulls.
+Not only does it prevent them from damaging their neck and spine, but it also makes walks more pleasurable when you’re not having your arm wrenched from its socket (believe me, I’m talking from experience here)

 In this article, we will look at:

 - How do no pull harnesses work?

 - Do they hurt?